Notes on John 10

 4 What difference does it make?

-people gives a clearer sense of history.
-OT prophecies are not detached from
+clearer sense of history.
+OT prophecies are not detached from the current

-the present work of God.
-Prophecies related to the coming of Christ and life in
+in it.
+Prophecies related to the coming of Christ and life in the eternal city,

 Appendix 10 B